Data-Drop-Ins/data_management/intro-to-zotero.md

 Click on the ‘Author’ field in the ‘Reference’ pane on the right.
 Delete ‘author,’ and ‘Corresponding’ and type in ‘Kiley, Margaret’ on the first line.
 Leave ‘Mullins, Gerry’ on the second line.

 Zotero registers separate authors on separate lines, so in multi-author works, remember to follow this structure.
 Look at the second reference on the list, by ‘Ayers’, and you will see a list of five authors.

-### Using the Zotero Connector to Import References

-As a lot of research is conducted through a web browser, a lot of reference management software has plugins or connectors that allow a browser to recognise content on a web page that can be formatted as a reference (for instance, a newspaper article or a new book description on a publisher’s website).

-The [Zotero Connector](https://www.zotero.org/download/) can be downloaded for different browsers, but was optimized for use with Firefox.

-After downloading the connector, you should see a new icon on the toolbar at the top right of your browser.
-In the example below, clicking on the connector icon allows the browser to identify the publication on the web page.

-A notification informs the user that the reference is being saved automatically to Zotero (the desktop application needs to be open at this stage).
-You might notice that the bibliographic details imported into the fields are inaccurate, so the automatic import is not perfect.
-However, it you happen across something quickly online, it is a useful way of keeping a record of what you find.

-Try opening a web page and importing a reference.
-Can the Connector recognise the type of item that is imported?

-Just like a library catalogue, Zotero acknowledges different types of items in the collection, and distinguishes between journal articles, edited books, conference proceedings and so on.
-When adding a new item manually or editing an item, you can change the reference type by clicking on an item in the library and then selecting the 'Item Type' field.

 ## Citations Using Zotero